Kenshiro Abbe: Europe

-In 1958, Abbe founded the British Judo Council (BJC), and he went on to establish the British Aikido Council, British Karate Council, British Kendo Council, and British Kyudo Council.
+In 1958, Abbe founded the British Judo Council (BJC), (Note: The British Judo Council's founding year is most commonly given as 1958, which includes a BJC source, but other sources have given 1956 or 1969.
+Some sources mention Abbe alone in the founding role, while others also mention Masutaro Otani or Bill Woods.
+At least two sources indicate that Otani founded his own judo school and that this organisation and the BJC merged in 1970.) and he went on to establish the British Aikido Council, British Karate Council, British Kendo Council, and British Kyudo Council.
 At this stage, he was travelling extensively through the UK and Europe, and also invited Japanese martial art masters to teach in the UK; these included Mitsusuke Harada (Shotokan karate) and Tadashi Abe (aikido).
 During this period, Abbe's family remained in Japan.
 Robinson (2007) wrote, "[he] did invite his family to live with him in London however they refused, apparently not at all attracted by the life style that Kenshiro offered them in England."

 Abbe was involved in a car accident in 1960 which left him with severe neck injuries that had lasting effects on his health.
 While the precise date is unclear, Abbe had been promoted to 8th dan by late 1960.
 Independent sources from the late 1960s include this rank with his name.
 In addition to his ranks in judo, aikido, and kendo, he held the rank of 5th dan in karate and dan ranks in kyūdō and jūkendō.

 British professional wrestler Peter Thornley, best known as the original masked version of Kendo Nagasaki, has reported that in the early 1960s Abbe trained him in judo and kendo and that the samurai sword he used in character as Nagasaki was a personal gift from Abbe.

 In 1964, Abbe returned to Japan for the Summer Olympics in Tokyo.
 While in his homeland, he met with Ueshiba, updated him on the progress of aikido in the UK, and asked him to send another instructor to the UK to continue teaching the art.
 In 1966, Ueshiba sent Kazuo (T. K.) Chiba to the UK to continue the work Abbe had begun.
 Henry O'Tani (2009) has stated that during Abbe's absence from the UK, a dismissed BJC senior executive and several senior instructors misappropriated his financial and organisational resources and set up their own BJC group.
 In 1969, Abbe returned to the UK, but was distraught by the situation with this group that he had not authorised.
+(Note: According to different sources, Abbe returned to the UK in either 1969 or 1967.)
 When he asked former colleagues to help him rebuild the organisation, they refused; he subsequently left the UK, never to return.